NordicWayInterchange/interchange/README.md

 ![Interchange architecture](/diagrams/updated_federated_node.png)

-Neighbour nodes registered in the DNS (domain name server) will be discovered via a control channel.
+An Interchange network consists of one or more interchanges, registered in the DNS (domain name server).
+Each Interchange has a matching SRV record, which points to the Interchanges' control channel host name and port.

-All neighbours must present the message types they produce - capabilities - in this discovery process.
+All interchanges must present the message types they produce - capabilities - in this discovery process.

-Neighbours also has a set of message types they are interested in - subscriptions.
+Interchanges also has a set of message types they are interested in - subscriptions.
-If a neighbour produces a message type we are interested in, we issue a subscription request to the neighbour.
+If a neighbour interchange produces a message type we are interested in, we issue a subscription request to the neighbour.

 Accepted subscriptions will be set up by the Routing Configurer so finally the messages can be collected by the Message collector.